GreeningGalaxy/Teamech-Server/README.md

 # Teamech
 ## A Simple Application Layer for the Intranet of Things

+## Notice: This repository is deprecated in favor of [Teamech 0.7](https://github.com/diodelass/teamech).

 ### Introduction
 For many folks who work on technology, the "Internet of Things" has become a scary term.
 It